Nicaragua: Music

 Nicaraguan music is a mixture of indigenous and Spanish influences.
 Musical instruments include the marimba and others common across Central America.
 The marimba of Nicaragua is played by a sitting performer holding the instrument on his knees.
 He is usually accompanied by a bass fiddle, guitar and guitarrilla (a small guitar like a mandolin).
 This music is played at social functions as a sort of background music.

 The marimba is made with hardwood plates placed over bamboo or metal tubes of varying lengths.
 It is played with two or four hammers.
 The Caribbean coast of Nicaragua is known for a lively, sensual form of dance music called Palo de Mayo which is popular throughout the country.
 It is especially loud and celebrated during the Palo de Mayo festival in May.
-The Garifuna community (Afro-Native American) is known for its popular music called Punta.
+The Garifuna community (Afro-Amerindian) is known for its popular music called Punta.

-Nicaragua enjoys a variety of international influence in the music arena.
-Bachata, Merengue, Salsa and Cumbia have gained prominence in cultural centres such as Managua, Leon and Granada.
+Nicaragua has international influence in music.
+Bachata, Merengue, Salsa and Cumbia have gained prominence in cultural centres such as Managua, León and Granada.
 Cumbia dancing has grown popular with the introduction of Nicaraguan artists, including Gustavo Leyton, on Ometepe Island and in Managua.
 Salsa dancing has become extremely popular in Managua's nightclubs.
 With various influences, the form of salsa dancing varies in Nicaragua.
 New York style and Cuban Salsa (Salsa Casino) elements have gained popularity across the country.